 Procurement contractors and service providers

-Our procurement strategy sets out a clear vision and the key organisational outcomes that implementation of the strategy is looking to deliver.
-We expect our providers and suppliers to have safeguarding policies, procedures and training in place.
-From April 2016, all tender processes require bidders that have an annual turnover of more than £36 million to provide confirmation that they are compliant with the Modern Slavery Act 2015.
-We're committed to ensuring that its contractors adhere to all relevant legislation and the highest standards of ethics, and requires its suppliers adhere to the suppliers and services terms and conditions.
+Our procurement strategy sets out a clear vision and the key organisational outcomes that implementation of the Strategy is looking to deliver.
+We expect its providers and suppliers to have safeguarding policies, procedures, and training in place.
+From April 2016, all tender processes require bidders that have an annual turnover of more than £36 million to provide confirmation that they are compliant with the modern slavery Act 2015.

 Risk-assessing and mapping of supply chains

 The nature of global supply chains for goods and services is increasingly complex.
 Modern slavery can be found anywhere in the supply chain, but it tends to be much worse further down the value chain, where there is little visibility and where the poorest and most vulnerable work.
-In order to help eradicate modern slavery, the government has provided statutory guidance on transparency in supply chains for those organisations with an annual turnover of £36 million or more.
+In order to help eradicate modern slavery, the Government has provided statutory guidance on transparency in supply chains for those organisations with an annual turnover of £36 million or more.

 Working with suppliers and due diligence

 Due diligence is the process of identifying human rights risks in an organisation’s supply chains, preventing them from occurring or mitigating those risks and reducing their impact.
 It includes planning remedial or corrective action.
 Human rights due diligence is not about the risk to the organisation, it is about the risk to the people involved in providing services and producing goods in supply chains.
-(Olga Martin-Ortega and Andy Davies (2017), Protecting Human Rights in the Supply Chain.
-A Guide for Public Procurement Practitioners, CIPS Knowledge, Page 12.)

 As part of our initiatives to identify and mitigate risk, we undertake due diligence when considering taking on new suppliers or contractors, including taking measures such as: